-The FTF penalty is usually 5% of the unpaid taxes for each month or part of a month that a tax return is late.
+In 2024, the FTF penalty is usually 5% of the unpaid taxes for each month or part of a month that a tax return is late.
 This penalty will not exceed 25% of the unpaid taxes.
-If a taxpayer files his or her tax return more than 60 days after the due date or extended due date, the minimum penalty is the smaller of \$135 or 100% of the unpaid tax.
+If a taxpayer files his or her tax return more than 60 days after the due date or extended due date, the minimum penalty is the smaller of \$510 or 100% of the unpaid tax.